 The lien allows NACA to enforce its owner occupancy requirement.
 If you violate this requirement by not living in the home while you still have a NACA Mortgage, NACA will have the right to demand payment of \$25,000 and foreclose on your property.
-If at some point you decide to sell or refinance the home, you will need to contact NACA to obtain a release of the lien.
+You will need to contact NACA to obtain a release of the lien, if you decide to sell or refinance the home at some point.
 NACA will provide a lien release without any charge to you if you have complied with all NACA requirements.
 Your ability to obtain a second mortgage may be limited, since this requires that NACA must subordinate its lien to the second mortgage, which NACA, in its sole discretion, may or may not agree to do depending on your reason and the impact on your finances.